Two Riders on the Beach

-Two Riders on the Beach (Zwei Reiter am Strand) is the title of two similar paintings by Max Liebermann.
+Two Riders on the Beach (Zwei Reiter am Strand) is the title of two similar paintings by the German artist Max Liebermann.
 Both were painted in 1901 while Liebermann was on vacation in Scheveningen on the North Sea.
 The paintings are considered masterpieces of German impressionism, heavily influenced by the style of French impressionist painters Édouard Manet and Edgar Degas.

 One of the paintings in the 1930s belonged to the collection of Jewish factory owner and art collector David Friedmann in Wrocław, then Breslau, Silesia.
 It was seized by the Nazi authorities shortly after the anti-Jewish Kristallnacht pogrom in 1938 and in 1942, one of Hitler's official art dealers, Hildebrand Gurlitt, acquired Two Riders on the Beach from "Aryan" auctionneer Hans W. Lange.

 After World War II the painting was seized by Allied Monuments Men along with other works from Gurlitt's collection, and Gurlitt was investigated for his role in Nazi art looting by the Art Looting Investigation Unit.